 In Colorado, wetland impacts are governed by Section 404 of the Clean Water Act.
 Development activities that affect wetlands must be authorized in advance of the impacts through a U.S. Army Corps of Engineers permit application.
 In order to obtain a permit to fill wetlands, the permit applicants must establish in order:

-1) that the impacts to the wetland resources cannot be avoided,
+- That the impacts to the wetland resources cannot be avoided

-2) construction design and modification have been made to minimize the wetland impacts and
+- Construction design and modification have been made to minimize the wetland impacts

-3) a compensation mitigation plan for unavoidable wetland impacts has been prepared.
+- A compensation mitigation plan for unavoidable wetland impacts has been prepared